Gone Girl (2014)

 Directed by David Fincher

 Can you smell it in the air?
 It’s Oscar season, and twice-nominated David Fincher’s “Gone Girl” formally ushered in the season with a bang.
-Now is when we can expect the theaters to begin filtering out all-flash-and-no-bang movies like “Guardians of the Galaxy” and “Into the Storm” in favor of consistently praise-worthy stock.
+Now is when we can expect the theaters to begin filtering out all-flash-and-no-bang movies like “Into the Storm” in favor of more praise-worthy stock.
 But how worthy is this highly praised suspense thriller?
 I would say, if you want to read the book and haven’t done so…wait.
 In the second time in as many trips to the theater, I’ve been the victim of a book robbing me of a would-be fantastic movie experience.
-Not that “Gone Girl” is worthless after having experienced Gillian Flynn’s phenomenal suspense novel…but it’s certainly not all that it could be.
+“Gone Girl” follows very closely to the book, which I commend…except it means its incredible ending was spoiled by my having read Gillian Flynn’s bestselling novel.

 Ben Affleck leads the cast as Nick Dunne, whose wife Amy (Rosamund Pike) disappears from their home on the morning of their fifth wedding anniversary.
 In the whirlwind that follows, the media pick apart Nick and Amy’s troubled marriage, the police question Nick’s lack-of-alibi, and the public adds their own two cents.
 Nick finds support from his twin sister Margo (Connie Coon) and lawyer Tanner Bolt (Tyler Perry) as he tries to survive this frenzy.
 But it’s a series of shocking revelations that makes “Gone Girl” the most unpredictable, titillating story in years.

-David Fincher already has a long résumé of incredible thrillers, like “Se7en” and “Fight Club.”
-Unfortunately, “Gone Girl” doesn’t reach that level of excellence.
-In my mind (and I think, soon, public opinion will agree), even Fincher’s last thrilling adaptation, “The Girl with the Dragon Tattoo,” was far superior.
-Still, “Gone Girl” is a marvel.
+David Fincher already has a long résumé of incredible thrillers, like “Se7en,” “Panic Room,” and “The Girl with the Dragon Tattoo.”
+And now, “Gone Girl” is a marvel.
 Fincher’s twice-Oscar-nominated cinematographer and twice-awarded film editor team up again to create a deeply intimate movie-going experience.
 If you enjoyed the darkly twisted look and feel of “The Girl with the Dragon Tattoo,” the pit of your stomach will have the same feeling watching “Gone Girl.”
 It’ll give you those David Fincher chills.

 There’s extra legitimacy in an adaptation’s script being written entirely by the novelist, and Gillian Flynn shows us why.
 Her vulgar and realistic novel becomes even more witty, more modern, more in-tune with today’s crowd than before.
 The smart script is well-paced, never wasting a single word on something that needn’t be said.
 It’s reminiscent of an Aaron Sorkin script, like in Fincher’s “The Social Network.”
 Every word and every action is under the microscope to create a tightly constructed story without a single boring second.